jkeohan/jkeohan.github.io/ga_jsd/Troubleshooting/99_bottles_DOM/README.md

 - Enumerate variables, execute functions and looping constructs.
 - Understanding global vs local scopes and hoisting

-> Note: Last class, we learned how to .....Check with students to make sure that everyone is comfortable with the materials covered in the last class.
+> Note: Last class, we learned how to Check with students to make sure that everyone is comfortable with the materials covered in the last class.

 <a name = "opening"></a>
 ## Introduction to Troubleshooting (10 min)